Tuesday, September 10, 2024

 RMS Berengaria (from Wikipedia).

-He was visiting the United States in his position as "publisher", staying at the Pennsylvania Hotel in the heart of Manhattan mid-town.
+He was visiting the United States in his capacity as publisher, staying at the Pennsylvania Hotel in the heart of Manhattan's Mid-town.

 The Hotel Pennsylvania was a hotel at 401 Seventh Avenue (15 Penn Plaza) in Manhattan, across from Pennsylvania Station and Madison Square Garden in New York City.
 Opened in 1919, it was at that time the largest hotel in the world.